mauriciopoppe/blog/site/content/notes/bachata.md

 It's a life long hobby, so let's just enjoy the process.

-### 2021 - Starting to dance
+### 2021 - Starting my dancing journey

 During this year:

 - I started dancing bachata in late 2021 at a dance academy in South San Jose called [Dance Boulevard](https://maps.app.goo.gl/DQBuveR36jZMmULG8).
-- On Wednesday nights I went a couple of times to [Alberto's Night Club](https://maps.app.goo.gl/USpxuamQjr8MG86B6), a dance night club in Mountain View.
+- I went a couple of times to [Alberto's Night Club](https://maps.app.goo.gl/USpxuamQjr8MG86B6), a dance night club in Mountain View.
 I didn't enjoy it much because
   I was still a beginner and because the dancing space was very small.
-- I went to [Space 550](https://maps.app.goo.gl/uuDZS1xETcHuSY4u9) in San Francisco a few times as well.
+- On Saturday nights I went to [Space 550](https://maps.app.goo.gl/uuDZS1xETcHuSY4u9) in San Francisco a few times as well, this is where I met Kathy Reyes.

 ### 2022 - The year of the bachata festivals

-- I created a <a href="/sandbox/jukebox/" target="_blank">tiny bachata player website</a> to mark my love for bachata.
 - On weekdays I'd go to Berkeley to dance with [Katy Reyes](https://www.instagram.com/kathyreyesdance.fitness/?hl=en).
 She's an amazing teacher.
 - On weekdays I'd go to [Studio M in San Jose](https://www.instagram.com/studiomballroom/) to dance with [Ngoc Huynh](https://www.instagram.com/knockout_ngoc/).
 She's an amazing teacher as well.
 - On saturdays I'd go to the socials in [Space 550](https://maps.app.goo.gl/uuDZS1xETcHuSY4u9) in San Francisco.